Assistant Vice President of Corporate Security, Laurentian Bank

 Laurentian Bank pulls together data to combat fraud and money laundering

 Laurentian Bank of Canada, which manages more than $33 billion in balance sheet assets and has 3,800 employees across Canada, is redefining the standards for managing suspicious banking activity by integrating three critical components of SAS® Enterprise Financial Crimes for Banking, which allows the bank to pull together the “big picture” of networks of fraudulent transactions and the identities associated with them.
-It is the first bank to bring together three financial crime solutions: SAS Anti-Money Laundering, SAS Fraud Network Analysis and SAS Enterprise Case Management – to identify potential fraud and money laundering more quickly and effectively.
+It is the first bank to bring together three financial crime solutions: SAS® Anti-Money Laundering, SAS® Detection and Investigation for Banking and SAS® Enterprise Case Management – to identify potential fraud and money laundering more quickly and effectively.

 Cross-referencing across several cases and identities tells you you’re dealing with a criminal network.